avigad/qpf/README.md

 There are variations.
 For instructions that install `elan`, a system which will manage versions of Lean for you automatically, see [here](https://github.com/leanprover-community/mathlib/blob/master/docs/elan.md).
 You can also install `mathlib` via binaries, following the directions in the README file [here](https://github.com/leanprover-community/mathlib).

-To test the data type compiler, see the [test/README.md](test/README.md).
+To test the data type compiler, see [test/README.md](test/README.md).